-Sunfire Cape: Pretty good option, gives you a good amount of both armor and health.
+Sunfire Aegis: Pretty good option, gives you a good amount of both armor and health.
 Galio is pretty tough to kill, so with this, just by staying around you'll be gradually cutting away at their health.

 Frozen Mallet: Great option again if you want some more health.
 The attack damage can never hurt, but the permanent slow is what can really help out your team in a chase.
 Solid choice if the enemy has a lot of really fast champions like Teemo.